InfernalWAVE/gdscript-xml-docviewer/README.md

 # gdscript-xml-docviewer
 a way to view gdscript documentation XML files outputted by the CLI --doctool --gdscript-docs in Godot.
 Renders as HTML in browser using an XSLT file.
-Supports multiple XML files at once
+Supports multiple XML files at once.
+Supports HTML export

 ![image](https://github.com/InfernalWAVE/gdscript-xml-docviewer/assets/48569884/40c61ec6-b871-4140-9c59-2da20c46cb2b)